gitgit-hooray/Finance_Calculator/README.md

 This project is a financial calculator that provides two main functionalities:

-   1. An investment calculator
+   *1. An investment calculator*
-   2. A home loan repayment calculator
+   *2. A home loan repayment calculator*

 The program allows users to calculate the interest earned on an investment or the monthly repayment amount for a home loan.
 It provides a simple and convenient way to perform financial calculations related to investments and home loans.